plasmidhq/plasmid/docs/contents/plasmidjs_api.rst

         An index into the results to begin stop
         An index into the results to stop.
-The given index will not be included.
+The given index will not be included. reverse
+        If true, the results will be given in reverse order

     A non-object value for `filter` will find all objects with a key exactly equal to it.